Juan Sebastián Elcano

 Check the "Must do tips" for ideas on itineraries in Santander.

-The foundation of Santander is attributed to the Romans, although there existed a previous settlement of the aboriginal Cantabrians.
+Favorite thing: The foundation of Santander is attributed to the Romans, although there existed a previous settlement of the aboriginal Cantabrians.
 The Roman city was named Portvs Victoriae Ivliobrigensis.

 In the Middle Ages, Santander and other towns of the Northern coast of Spain achieved prosperity and notoriety thanks to fishing, shipbuilding and trade with French, Flemish and English ports.
 It is in this period that the city got its current name, which is actually a corruption of Santi Emeterii, after one of its Saint Patrons.